-- Fertilizers add nutrients like nitrogen, phosphorus and potassium to the soil to assist plant growth.
+- Fertilizers add nutrients like nitrogen, phosphorus and potassium to the soil to help plant growth.

-- On every bag of fertilizer, you will find a concentration of nutrients, or analysis, of the nutrients in the fertilizer.
+- On every bag of fertilizer, you will find an analysis of the nutrients in the fertilizer.

 - All types of fertilizer can contribute to pollution, if used incorrectly.